 - Click Administration > Certificate Management > Upload Certificate.

-- Select the Type of certificate to be uploaded from one of the following:
+- In the Type drop-down list, select the type of certificate to upload from one of the following:

 - CA Certificate